 [Section 19C inserted by No. 10 of 1996 s.
 18.]

-20. Commissioner to provide access in certain cases
+20. Commissioner to provide access to roads from adjoining land in certain cases

 (1) Subject to the provisions of section 28A where the Commissioner, in reconstructing an existing road or building a new road, prejudicially affects the access to a property having a frontage thereto, the Commissioner shall at his own expense provide reasonable access to the reconstructed or new road.